-In the midst of greeting your new students and parents (ahem…. chaos), juggling all the demands of establishing routines and procedures, and helping your students feel safe and welcome, here are three quick and easy steps that you can use in a pinch when you’re faced with a child who’s having difficulty calming down.
+In the midst of greeting your new students and parents (ahem…. chaos), juggling all the demands of establishing routines and procedures, and helping your students feel safe and welcome, here are three quick and easy steps that you can use in a pinch when you’re faced with an anxious student who is having difficulty calming down.

-Connect with their emotion in some way.
-Whether you want to share a time when you felt the same way, or validate the feelings, a comment that conveys their feelings as normal sends an additional confirmation that you understand their plight.
+Whether you want to share a time when you felt the same way, or validate their feelings, an empathic comment sends additional confirmation that you understand their plight.
 “I know it takes courage to come to school when you’re feeling nervous and scared.
 I woke up with butterflies in my stomach this morning too!”

-There are inevitably students who may take longer to respond and it’s okay to walk away from the student even if the tears and distress continue.
+There are inevitably students who take longer to respond and it’s okay to walk away from the student even if the tears and distress continue.
 The most important thing is that you’ve acknowledged the child’s feelings and offered empathy and redirection.
 It’s a good idea to continue to connect nonverbally with the child throughout the day by offering a pat on the shoulder, eye contact with a smile, or a thumbs up.
-Even if it appears that no progress is being made, you are inevitably making a huge difference in that student’s experience.
+Even if it appears that no progress is being made with that anxious student, you are inevitably making a huge difference in that student’s experience.